UrielCh/api-ovh-node/code/api/README.md

 [![NPM Version](https://img.shields.io/npm/v/@ovh-api/common.svg?style=api)](https://www.npmjs.org/package/@ovh-api/api)

-This package mostly contains typings file to assist developer in Ovh-Cloud api usage.

-This client bling you, API's doc within your IDE.
+This OvhCloud API client intended to match the largest OVH customer needs and tested in the worsts conditions.

+These node modules bring Ovh cloud API documentation directly within your IDE.

 * Api call documentations.
 * Mandatory / Optional parameters.
+* Parameters types.
-* parameters types.
+* Return types.

-with this client your IDE will only allow valid code.

-By the way, this api contains a lot of information about the API usage, but do not include those data in you your bundled code, and do not increase the size of your distributable bundled code.
+This module enforces OVH API prototyping; you can only call a function if you provide the correct argument.

 ## Basic

+This module takes care of all of the OVH certificate's extra steps.
+To get started, no need to take care of the OVH Authentification; This API will open the required webpage on your screen.

-This Ovh api client, use very compact and intuitive syntax to works, take any API call from any OVH swagger and convert it to code like this:
+This Ovh API client uses a compact and intuitive syntax to works, take any API call from an OVH swagger, and convert it to code like this:

 For example with the API **dbaas** from [here](https://api.ovh.com/console/#/dbaas/logs):